 She was transferred to another hospital.
 My poor baby went through a horrible recovery when the tumour was removed.
 She had to be cut open from top to bottom of her abdomen.

 She suffered so much.
 As a mother it was the worst experience of my life, watching my beautiful daughter go through this and not being able to do anything but pray.

 Two weeks later we received the results – she was diagnosed with stage 1A grade 2 ovarian cancer.

 My world was turned upside down.
-One moment we celebrated her sweet 16, the next my daughter had cancer.
+One moment we were celebrating her sweet 16th, the next my daughter was diagnosed with cancer.

 Alyssa had a partial hysterectomy and to make sure the cancer had not spread to her lymph nodes.
 She was just recovering from major surgery only to be told she now needed to be cut open again; this time lose an ovary and fallopian tube.
 Her recovery from her second surgery was worse than the first and my poor baby was suffering again.